CouturierDeA/accauntant/README.md

 ``` bash
 npm run dev

 ```

-to start developing.
+to start developing;

 ``` bash
 npm run build_then_serve
 ```

-to make build into the dist folder and run demo-server to view compiled project.
+to make build all the project files into the dist folder and run demo-server to view compiled project.